4383/defected/README.md

-Obviously, not all timezone changes are suspicious, many of them are legit, but like demonstrated by xz example some are real attempts. **JiaT75** tried to show that he was located in Asia where some timezone changes reflect western Europe timezone.
+Obviously, not all timezone changes are suspicious, many of them are legit, but like demonstrated by xz example some are real attempts. **JiaT75** tried to show that he was located in Asia where some timezone changes reflect Eastern Europe timezone.
 Some timezone changes are so short that **JiaT75** travel faster than light.

 **We should notice that it is now easy to understand the whole story after the